Search this site:

 Mt.
 Washiba-dake (鷲羽岳)

 (Please note: the above route map and elevation profile differ from my own route, as that course goes all the way to Shin-Hotaka Onsen.
 I also started at Takase Dam, but climbed only Mt.
 Suisho-dake & Mt.
-Washiba-dake.
+Washiba-dake on this trip.

 Couplet Mountains